rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 The Gnome project maintains an [Extensions Site](https://extensions.gnome.org/) where you can install "Extensions".
 These are small programs that add functionality to the Gnome Desktop.
 I try to keep the number of extensions to a minimum because of performance and stability issues.
 This article [Top 21 GNOME Extensions to Enhance Your Experience](https://itsfoss.com/best-gnome-extensions/) lists the extensions that `itsfoss` recommends.

+In the past, you used Google Chrome or Mozilla Firefox to install Gnome extensions.
+This was a painful process I thought and you had to install a chrome or Mozilla Firefox `Connector` first.

-`Gnome Extensions` handles updating extensions, configuring extension preferences and removing or disabling unwanted extensions without using a browser.
+I prefer to use an flatpak named `Gnome Extensions` to install extensions.
+This is a flatpak written by the Gnome Project so I am comfortable using it. `Gnome Extensions` handles updating extensions, configuring extension preferences and removing or disabling unwanted extensions without using a browser.
 For some reason, Gnome Extensions does not have the ability to install extensions.
-We will install the similarly named Extensions Manager that has the ability to install extensions.
+We will install the similarly named `Extensions Manager` that has the ability to install extensions.

 **Installation Instructions**